MayamaTakeshi/sdp-matching/README.md

 # sdp-matching
-node.js module to permit to perform matching against SDP strings
+A node.js module to perform matching and collection of values against SDP strings.

+We use [parsip](https://www.npmjs.com/package/parsip) for SDP parsing and [jsonpath](https://www.npmjs.com/package/jsonpath) for data extraction.

+Sample usage: see tests/simple.js